Kaito KA500 Emergency Radio Review

 The manufacturer says the KA500 and KA500IP are the same.

-Construction: The feel is not as sturdy as we had hoped.
-We are worried that it might not hold up to extended camping conditions.
-If it is kept indoors it seems like it will work ok.
+Construction: We own this unit.
+It is not as sturdy as we had hoped.
+We are worried that it might not hold up to extended camping/rough conditions.
+If it is kept indoors it seems like it will work ok, and it hasn’t failed so far after a few years of random use.

-There are a number of reviews on Amazon indicating that the build quality is not awesome.
-So far nothing has broken, cracked or failed on ours.
+There are also number of reviews on Amazon indicating that the build quality is not awesome.
+As noted, nothing has broken, cracked or failed on ours.

 Radio Reception: It supports AM, FM, NOAA Weather band and Shortwave (HAM).